 Formal vs. Informal

-With proper planning, a sliding glass door can become a design centerpiece.
+With proper planning, a sliding door can become a design centerpiece.
 Whether that design feels formal or informal is up to you.
 Choose curtains and drapery for a formal treatment that exudes tradition and old-world charm.
-Shutters in dark colors and rich wood grains can also add formality.
 On the flip side, sliding panels and vertical shades can be made with bright colors and playful patterns to express a welcoming informality.
-Shutters can be custom painted to express any mood you’re trying to convey.
-Graber offers you the full spectrum of colors, patterns, fabrics, and designs.

 Match Your Current Aesthetics

 In the past, there were limited options for window treatments like vertical blinds.
 Today, vertical blinds can be made with a huge variety of fabrics in a variety of colors, patterns and opacities, making them much more than simply functional.
-For more traditional décor, shutters are an obvious choice.
 A sleek, modern décor is well suited by a vertical cellular shade, available in everything from sheer fabrics to blackout.
 And sliding panels, with their ability to showcase a wide block of color or fabric, can be customized to any design aesthetic.

 Patterned Window Treatments